To the uninitiated most stoves will probably look very similar and the specifications will sound the same.

 Having said that, there are many manufacturers of great stoves around and some can be seen at

-Lastly, a stove is only as good as the owner.
+A stove is only as good as the owner.
 If it is neglected and ill treated it will cease to work properly.

 - Treat your stove with respect and look after it.
 See this video which shows you how to keep your stove nice and clean.